coreappsio/amdb/README.md

 - **Dynamic API Integration**: Allows integration with pricing data providers like CoinGecko and CoinMarketCap.
 - **Rich Metadata**: Captures detailed information about assets, including type, denomination, and supply cap.
 - **Links and Socials**: Provides connectivity to official websites, whitepapers, explorers, and social channels.

+## API Access and Integration

+Snowpeer indexes and provides this data directly through an API.
+Explore the API documentation at [api.snowpeer.io/docs](https://api.snowpeer.io/docs).

 ## Contributing